ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rize-festival-vip-tickets.markdown

 has_entry_page: true
 title: "Win a pair of VIP weekend tickets to RiZE Festival 2018!"
 competition-description: "<p>Get your festival mood ready because NME is running a\
-  \ competition for a lucky winner to attend the brand new RiZE Festival which will\
+  \ competition for one lucky winner and one guest to attend the brand new RiZE Festival\
-  \ take place at the iconic Hylands Park in Chelmsford on Friday 17th and Saturday\
+  \ which will take place at the iconic Hylands Park in Chelmsford on Friday 17th\
-  \ 18th August 2018!</p> \r\n<p>If this sounds like the best plan of your summer,\
+  \ and Saturday 18th August 2018!</p> \r\n<p>If this sounds like the best plan of\
-  \ click on the link for a chance to win!</p>"
+  \ your summer, click on the link for a chance to win!</p>"
 hero-header: "Win a pair of VIP weekend tickets to RiZE Festival 2018!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-b6222144-8707-4737-ac27-9fd9f09ad0c5.jpg"